ljunggren/boozang-docs/README.md

 3. Given I am logged in as User, When I do A, Then I should have B
 4. Given I am logged in as User, When I do C, Then I should have D

 If implemented correctly, both of these sequences should be able to execute successfully, as there should be no dependency on the initial state.
 On the other hand, Sequence 1 requires four (4) Login/Logout sequences while Sequence 2 only requires two (2).
-Taking into account the order the scenarios are run can greatly speed up testing, and also remove a lot of testing complexity and brittleness.
+Taking into account the order scenarios are run can greatly speed up testing and also remove a lot of testing complexity and brittleness.
 Another telling example is scenarios `Add`, `Edit`, and `Delete`.

 # Model-based testing

-This section will focus on automated test creation driven from models.
-A model is simply a classification of different components and elements in your application, that allows the boozang engine to automatically generate function tests and simple workflows, that gives a great starting point for your application testing.
+This section will focus on automated test creation driven by models.
+A model is simply a classification of different components and elements in your application that allows the Boozang engine to automatically generate function tests and simple workflows.
+This will give you a great starting point for your application testing.

 ## Advantages of model-based testing